deepnmr/ESTP/README.md

 This contains all.
 ------------------------------------

-Note that proc_base.py and leastbound.py are copied from nmrglue (https://www.nmrglue.com/) written by Dr.Jonathan J. Helmus
+Note that proc_base.py and leastbound.py are copied from nmrglue (https://www.nmrglue.com/) written by Dr.Jonathan J. Helmus.
+Note that the program was inspired by Dr. Adam Mazur's code ShereKhan Note that Dr. Marta G Carneiro wrote no exchange portion and output part of linear prediction of cest profile.

+Please cite
+1. Marta G Carneiro, Jithender G Reddy, Christian Griesinger, Donghan Lee

+Speeding-up exchange-mediated saturation transfer experiments by Fourier transform J Biomol NMR 2015 Nov;63(3):237-44. doi: 10.1007/s10858-015-9985-9.

+2. To be published.